DarrenNi/Viewers/docs/latest/faq/scope-of-project.md

 In an effort to aide our users and contributors, we attempt to provide several [deployment and hosting recipes](./deployment/index.md) as potential starting points.
-These are not meant to be rock solid, production ready, solutions; like most recipes, they should be augmented to best fit you and your organization's taste, preferences, etc.
+These are not t to be rock solid, production ready, solutions; like most recipes, they should be augmented to best fit you and your organization's taste, preferences, etc.